Art-Ecommerce-LLC/brigart/README.md

 - Create portal where artist can set up there own website instances with ease, connect there accounts with Stripe Connect
 - Add feature to portal that allows artists to easily change art, prices and titles on there instance
 - Implement cookie payload caching similar to artwork caching to optimize speed
-- Make the only API Connection to Noco the the creation and upload of images, everything else make PostgreSQL create, read, update, and delete
+- Make the only API Connection to Noco the the creation and upload of images, everything else make PostgreSQL create, read, update, and delete,
+- Sync img table to a datauri table to save money and load time

 ## Requirements
 - Git